bazelbuild/bazel/site/docs/skylark/repository_rules.md

 cause an execution of the implementation function.

-The implementation function can be _restarted_ if a dependency it request is _missing_.
+The implementation function can be _restarted_ if a dependency it requests is _missing_.
 The beginning of the implementation function will be re-executed after the dependency has been resolved.
 To avoid unnecessary restarts (which are expensive, as network access might have to be repeated), label arguments are prefetched, provided all